NFTGo/GoTrading/README.md

 <!-- Introduction -->

 GoTrading is an open-source development kit that enables you to build your own NFT trading aggregator and marketplace.
 The SDK provides a comprehensive set of tools and APIs that greatly simplify the development process of a general trading aggregator like Gem.xyz or blur.io, and allow developers to access real-time order feed and NFT transaction data.
-We implement our aggregated orderbook based on Reservoir Protocol, and provide hight-level functions to help you to build your unified interface for retrieving listing data, bulk buying&listing NFTs, and selling NFTs instantly(accept bids) across all mainstream marketplaces, such as Opensea, Looksrare, Blur, x2y2, Sudoswap, etc.
+We implement our aggregated orderbook based on [Reservoir Protocol](https://reservoir.tools/), and provide hight-level functions to help you to build your unified interface for retrieving listing data, bulk buying & listing NFTs, and selling NFTs instantly(accept bids) across all mainstream marketplaces, such as Opensea, Looksrare, Blur, x2y2, Sudoswap, etc.

 ## Process